koelslaw/documentation/topics/openvas/README.md

 ```

 ## Rebuild the NVT database
-By far the easiest way to update the NVT database is to do with an internet connection.
-That may not always be possible so if you haven't taken the time to configure the Nuc to grab the updates for you then may now is a good time otherwise if an internet connection is available then by all means update the definitions.
+By far, the easiest way to update the NVT database is to do with an internet connection.
+That may not always be possible, so if you haven't taken the time to configure the Nuc to grab the updates for you, then may now is a good time; otherwise, if an internet connection is available, then, by all means, update the definitions.
 ```
 sudo systemclt start redis.service openvasmd --rebuild